 - 5 oz of Elmer’s glue (one bottle)

-- ¼ teaspoon borax powder (aka sodium tetra borate.
-It can be found in the laundry section of a store) or substitute with detergent warm water
+- ¼ teaspoon borax powder (sodium tetraborate- can be found in the laundry section of a store) or substitute with detergent warm water

-- Pour ½ bottle or a full bottle of glue into a bowl (depending on how much slime you want to make) and mix with around a ¼ cup of water.
+- Pour ½ bottle or a full bottle of glue into a bowl (depending on how much slime you want to make) and mix with about ¼ cup of water.
 (This is needed to make the glue more mixable).

-- In a separate bowl, miss ¼ teaspoon of borax powder into ½ cup of warm water.
+- In a separate bowl, mix ¼ teaspoon of borax powder into ½ cup of warm water.
 Mix well.
-This is called activator because this is what makes the glue turn into slime!
+This is called activator, because this is what makes the glue turn into slime!

-- Add activator to the glue/water mixture at about a teaspoon at a time until you reach your desired texture.
-Be careful not to add too much or your slime will be too firm!
+- Add in your activator to the glue mixture 1 teaspoon at a time until you reach your desired texture.
+Make sure to stir often.
+Be careful not to add too much activator, or your slime will become too firm!

-Glue and Borax are pretty common staples in slime recipes but if you rather not use these ingredients, here are some recipes for making slime without glue or borax.
+Glue and Borax are pretty common staples in slime recipes, but if you’d rather not use these ingredients, here are some recipes for making slime without glue or borax.

-Beyond the basics, it is really fun to play around with different textures like fluffy and stretchy by changing a few of the ingredients.
-Some ingredients have a foamy quality and so your slime might end of fluffy, others are soft and gooey like Shampoo or conditioner.
-Polymers are super flexible and are used in many applications because they can be modified into different textures and colors.
+The simplest recipe for slime has only a handful of ingredients that you can usually find around your home.
+Beyond the basics, it is really fun to play around with different textures by changing a few of the ingredients.
+Some ingredients have a foamy quality, so your slime might end up fluffy; others are soft and gooey like shampoo or conditioner.
+Polymers are super flexible and are used in many applications, because they can be modified into different textures and colors.